-Professional Development during Summer Session at the McCallum Theatre
+Professional Development during Summer Institute at the McCallum Theatre

-Schools re-enroll teacher teams directly with MTI.
-Individual teachers discuss their participation with their AEP school coordinator and principal, who will forward a list of partnering teachers to MTI no later than May 6, 2016.
+Schools re-enroll teacher teams directly with McCallum Theatre Education.
+Individual teachers discuss their participation with their AEP school coordinator and principal, who will forward a list of partnering teachers to McCallum Theatre Education no later than May 1, 2020.
 Schools need to participate with a minimum of four classrooms/teachers in order to re-enroll as a partner in the Aesthetic Education Program.

 Teachers who are new to the Aesthetic Education Program participate in a five-day introductory course.
 This in-depth workshop experience is specifically designed for K-12 grade teachers, but is also open to and suitable for school or arts administrators, teaching artists, curriculum developers, college or university professors, art docents and others interested in discovering how to unlock imaginative learning through engaging with works of art.
 The course components are:

 - Aesthetic education workshops in dance, music, theater and visual arts designed to illuminate properties of the focus works, explore broad concepts in various art forms, and expand on teaching tools and strategies

 - Performances or screenings of focus works in dance, music and theatre, and an exhibit of a focus work in visual art, which serve as texts for study

 - A lecture by Dr. Sue Teele, UC Riverside, on the Theory of Multiple Intelligences

 - Maintaining a journal to record experiences and ideas